xxradar/cilium-clustermesh-multi-region-with-fortigate/README.md

 terraform init
 terraform apply
 ```
 Give it some minutes.
-The `terraform output` will provide login details and IP address of the Fortigates
+The `terraform output` will provide login details and IP address of the Fortigates.

+## Configuring the Fortigates
+### Create an allow_all outbound rule
+### Create a VPN IPSEC tunnel